raarevalo96/laravel-excel-seeder/README.md

 Important note: as with seeding traditional seeder classes individually, when seeding individual sheets if the truncate option is true, relations with cascade delete will also be deleted.

-## Excel Text Markdown Output for Branch Diffs
+## Excel Text Output for Branch Diffs
 After running the database seeder, a subdirectory will be created using the same name as the input file.
-A text output file will be created for each worksheet using the worksheet name with an "md" extension.
-This text file contains a markdown text representation of each worksheet (tab) in the workbook and can be used to determine changes in the XLSX when merging branches from other contributors.
+A text output file will be created for each worksheet using the worksheet name.
+This text file contains a text-based representation of each worksheet (tab) in the workbook and can be used to determine changes in the XLSX when merging branches from other contributors.

+Two formats are currently supported.
+The older format is 'markdown' and is the defualt for backward compatibility.
+The newer format is 'yaml' which is meant to work better with typical line-oriented diff software.

 Check this file into the repository so that it can serve as a basis for comparison.

 You will have to merge the XLSX spreadsheet manually.

-The file extension can be changed by setting the `textOutputFileExtension` setting.

 TextOutput can be disabled by setting `textOutput` to `FALSE`